Best 14-inch laptops 2024: Small size, big potential

 ✖️ You want powerful graphics.
 The Snapdragon X's integrated graphics are far less capable than Intel, AMD, and Apple chips.
 Don't try to game on this laptop; it averaged 21 frames per second during our Sid Meier's Civilization VI: Gathering Storm (Medium, 1080p) benchmark, below our 30 fps threshold.

 The Acer Swift 14 AI is part of the first wave of Copilot+ PCs to feature a Qualcomm Snapdragon X processor.
 These laptops are particularly known for their speed and battery life, even against well-established competitors.
-But they are also known for delivering the goods at lower prices, which makes the Swift 14 AI the best budget laptop for anyone who wants a robust operating system (not a Chromebook) and the power of a full-fledged laptop.
+However, they are also known for delivering the goods at lower prices, which makes the Swift 14 AI the best budget 14-inch laptop for anyone who wants a robust operating system (not a Chromebook) and the power of a full-fledged laptop.

 We've seen the Swift 14 AI go on sale for as low as $900 — a steal considering its commendable CPU performance compared to the MacBook Air M3 and other Windows laptops, including other Snapdragon machines.
 On the Geekbench 6 overall performance test, the Swift 14 AI (14,531) is 33% faster than the average premium laptop (9,853).
-It also surpasses some of its notable direct competitors: the MacBook Air M3 by 18% (12,052), the Zenbook 14’s Intel Core Ultra 7 155H by 13% (12,707), and Dell's Inspiron 14 Plus’ Snapdragon X Plus X1P-64-100 by 9% (13,281).
+It also surpasses some of its notable direct competitors: the MacBook Air M3 by 18% (12,052), the Zenbook 14’s Intel Core Ultra 7 155H by 13% (12,707), and the Dell Inspiron 14 Plus' Snapdragon X Plus X1P-64-100 by 9% (13,281).

 The Swift 14 AI also rocked our real-world transfer tests.
 It needed only four minutes and 46 seconds to transcode a 4K video to 1080p in Handbrake — nearly two minutes faster than MacBook Air M3 (6:30), Zenbook 14 (6:36), Inspiron 14 Plus (6:23), and the average premium laptop (6:36).

 Data transfer?
-That was a piece of cake for the Swift 14 AI, too: 1,891 megabytes per second compared to the category average of 1,493 MBps, or 22% faster.
-It's much faster than both the Zenbook 14’s 1TB SSD (1,236 MBps) and the Inspiron 14 Plus’ 512GB SSD (1,510 MBps) as well.
+That was a piece of cake for the Swift 14 AI, too: 1,891 megabytes per second compared to the category average of 1,493 MBps, which is 22% faster.
+It's also much faster than the Zenbook 14’s 1TB SSD (1,236 MBps) and the Inspiron 14 Plus’ 512GB SSD (1,510 MBps).

 All that's impressive, but its battery life really highlights the Acer Swift 14 AI's power efficiency.
 Even with such a speedy processor (the faster the CPU, the more power it needs) the battery still lasted 17 hours and 30 minutes on our battery test, which involves continuous web browsing over Wi-Fi at 150 nits.
 We typically recommend productivity laptops that last between 9 and 10 hours; obviously, the Swift 14 AI goes way beyond that.
 Even the more expensive MacBook Air 13-inch M3 lasted only 15 hours and 13 minutes!